jeelion22/reuniteME-Frontend/README.md

 # ReUniteME (Frontend)

-ReuniteME is a web-based platform designed to facilitate the reunion of mentally ill individuals and individuals in endangered situations with their families.
+ReuniteME is a web-based platform designed to facilitate the reunion of person with mental health issues and individuals in endangered situations with their families.

 ## Table of Contents